 What to Consider When Choosing the Best Ultrasonic Pest Repeller

+From pest types to power sources, a little background about these products can go a long way when shopping for the best ultrasonic pest repellers.
 Be aware that the industry uses “repeller” and “repellent” interchangeably.
 While some shoppers might think of “repellents” as chemical dusts and sprays, for buying purposes, these can also be repellent devices.

-Many of these products are also effective against other pests, including squirrels, ants, cockroaches, mosquitoes, fruit flies, fleas, crickets, snakes, scorpions, and bats.
+In general, these products address rodent issues within the home.
+If the issue is a mouse or rat problem inside, plugging one of these repellers into your outlets can help.
+Many of these pest control products are also effective against other pests, including squirrels, ants, cockroaches, mosquitoes, fruit flies, fleas, crickets, snakes, scorpions, and bats.
 Some models may even help you avoid a bedbug infestation.

 There are three main power sources for ultrasonic pest repellers: electric, solar, and battery power.